lens-protocol/modules/README.md

 - [**Aave Fee Collect Module**](./contracts/collect/AaveFeeCollectModule.sol): Extend the LimitedFeeCollectModule to deposit all received fees into the Aave Polygon Market (if applicable for the asset) and send the resulting aTokens to the beneficiary.
 - [**Auction Collect Module**](./contracts/collect/AuctionCollectModule.sol): This module works by creating an English auction for the underlying publication.
 After the auction ends, only the auction winner is allowed to collect the publication.
+- [**Base Fee Collect Module**](./contracts/collect/base/BaseFeeCollectModule.sol): An abstract base fee collect module contract which can be used to construct flexible fee collect modules using inheritance.
+- [**Multirecipient Fee Collect Module**](./contracts/collect/MultirecipientFeeCollectModule.sol): Fee Collect module that allows multiple recipients (up to 5) with different proportions of fees payout.
+- [**Simple Fee Collect Module**](./contracts/collect/SimpleFeeCollectModule.sol): A simple fee collect module implementation, as an example of using base fee collect module abstract contract.
 - [**Updatable Ownable Fee Collect Module**](./contracts/collect/UpdatableOwnableFeeCollectModule.sol): A fee collect module that, for each publication that uses it, mints an ERC-721 ownership-NFT to its author.
 Whoever owns the ownership-NFT has the rights to update the parameters required to do a successful collect operation over its underlying publication.

 ## Follow modules

 ## Reference modules

 - [**Degrees Of Separation Reference Module**](./contracts/reference/DegreesOfSeparationReferenceModule.sol): This reference module allows to set a degree of separation `n`, and then allows to comment/mirror only to profiles that are at most at `n` degrees of separation from the author of the root publication.
 - [**Token Gated Reference Module**](./contracts/reference/TokenGatedReferenceModule.sol): A reference module that validates that the user who tries to reference has a required minimum balance of ERC20/ERC721 token.